THE MUDDLE FAMILIES

 It seems that William was sent to England with the Canadian Over-Seas Expeditionary Force and that Mabel followed him to there.
 She must be the Mrs Muddell who sailed from Montreal on the Pomeranian of the Allan Line to arrive at London on 4 October 1915.
 The passenger list described her as a 28-year-old housewife whose permanent residence had been Canada, and who was going to live at 64 Brighton Road in Newhaven, Sussex.[16]
 It seems that William must have been discharged from the Canadian Army while stationed in England because he was recorded as sailing 3rd class on the Corinthian of the Allan Line, then operated by the Canadian Pacific Line, from London on 20 April 1916 bound for Quebec.
 The departure passenger list describes him as a 36-year-old printer whose last permanent residence had been a British Possession and his intended future permanent residence was in Canada.[17]
 After a voyage of 14 days William arrived at Quebec on 4 May and the arrival passenger list described him as a 36-year-old printer whose destination was Montreal and that he had migrated to Canada in 1910.[18]

 Mabel must have also returned to Canada because both William and Mabel Muddell sailed 3rd class on the Antonia of the Cunard Line from Montreal to arrive at London on 6 December 1923.
-The passenger list described William as a labourer and Mabel as a housewife, and stated that their last permanent residence was Canada and their new permanent residence would be in England at East Hoathly, Sussex.[19]
-They could only have lived at East Hoathly for a short time, if at all, because William was recorded as being the licensee at the Halfway House in Isfield from 1924 to 1952.
-When they retired as licensees at the Halfway House they moved to a council flat in Uckfield.
+The passenger list described William as a labourer and Mabel as a housewife, and stated that their last permanent residence was Canada and their new permanent residence would be in England at East Hoathly, Sussex.[20]
+They could only have lived at East Hoathly for a short time, if at all, because the 15 February 1924 edition of The Sussex Express reported that at the Uckfield Licensing Session held on 14 February 1924 the licence for the Halfway House at Isfield was transferred from the late William Stubbs to William Charles Muddle.
+William was the licensee at the Halfway House for 28 years until he retired in 1952.
+William and Mabel then moved to a council flat in Uckfield.
 William died, at the age of 77, his death being registered in Uckfield registration district during the 1st quarter of 1956.
 Then the following year Mabel died at the age of 70, her death being registered in Uckfield registration district during the 2nd quarter of 1957.

 Mary died at the age of 85, her death being registered in Cuckfield registration district in Sussex during the 1st quarter of 1967.
 Eight years later Richard, who had remained very active, died at the age of 95, his death being registered in Uckfield registration district during the 1st quarter of 1975.